KBryan/Web3-Gaming-Unity/README.md

 [ChainSafe Gaming SDK Download](https://github.com/ChainSafe/web3.unity/releases)

 We will begin by downloading the SDK from GitHub and then creating a starter project to get the players account information from our MetaMask wallet and display it on screen.
+* Follow the link provided and then follow the video tutorial below.
 Please follow the video tutorial below.

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/8UHLtXWJdt8/0.jpg)](https://www.youtube.com/watch?v=8UHLtXWJdt8)